 A holiday request policy is vital

 The first area you need to look at is a holiday request policy.
 No matter what you are using to book and track employee holiday, you need a holiday request policy.
 Now, this can just be part of your main annual leave policy, but within this, you need to include a few key points around employee’s booking holidays in advance.

 Holiday notice period: This is probably the most important bit and one you need to really think about.
 Set a guideline out around the time between requesting a holiday and physically taking it.
 Most organizations set a rule that holidays must be requested 4 weeks in advance, however, it can be as simple as; “Employees must request annual leave a minimum of 7 days in advance”.

 Maximum days off allowed at once: Now this is completely dependent on whether allowing employees to take months off at a time, will cause you issues.
-For small businesses, you will probably need to add this into your policy, for larger businesses, you may be able to cope with long instances of employee absence.
+For small businesses, you will probably need to add this to your policy, for larger businesses, you may be able to cope with long instances of employee absence.

 Approvers: You need to set who the holiday approver is.
 This will tend to be the manager but if they aren’t in, you need to ensure that when the employee is requesting a day off, they know who to go to.